 Benefit amounts vary depending on the employee’s average weekly wage.
 The maximum weekly benefit is $1,129.82 in 2023.
 Beginning November 1, 2023, employees can “top off” their PFML benefits with accrued paid leave.

 Massachusetts PFML contribution rates

-The PFML contribution rate is 0.75% of an employee’s earnings.
-Employers and employees will share the 0.75% contribution cost.
-Between 0.75%, the medical leave contribution is 0.62% and the family leave is 0.13%.
+The shared PFML contribution rate for 2023 is 0.63% of an employee’s earnings for employers with 25 or more covered individuals.
+Between 0.63%, the medical leave contribution is 0.52% and the family leave is 0.11%.

 For medical leave, employers can deduct a maximum of 40% of the contribution from the employee’s wages.
 And, employers can deduct up to 100% of the contribution required for family leave from employees’ wages.